Personal and Professional Development

 - Collaboration with business student clubs and organizations

 In addition, all major personal and professional development events are listed on the Gabelli School’s online calendar.
-Students are strongly encouraged to take advantage of the center from their freshman year onward.
+Students are strongly encouraged to take advantage of the center from their first year onward.

 All PPD offerings are part of the Gabelli Progress Status (GPS) Checklist, a four-year sequence designed to help Gabelli School students discover their full potential and tap into it for the benefit of themselves and others.
 We recognize that the business world is a challenging place, and that a little extra support during a student’s college years can make all the difference in succeeding in it.
 The checklist is designed to give our students that extra lift toward their personal and professional goals and wraps together elements of self-discovery and self-awareness, career development, and service to others.
 Students emerge prepared to handle anything that life after graduation might bring their way.